pepegar/scala-training-telefonica/docs/tut/akkahttp.md

 # Directives

-Directives the building blocks for routing.
+Directives are the building blocks for routing.
 We've already seen some directives such as `get`, `path` and `complete`.

 # Exercise 10: create a REST API